When it comes to choosing treatment for mental illness, you have lots of choices. We hope you’ll choose Menninger.

 If you have an eating disorder or issue with body image, our Eating Disorders track can help support you while you’re receiving inpatient care at Menninger for a psychiatric illness, addiction or substance use issue.

 Need help with moderate depression, anxiety, trauma, bipolar disorder, personality disorders, women’s issues, family issues, parenting, substance use or other mental health issue?
-Our outpatient therapists can help.
+Our outpatient therapists and psychiatrists can help.
 We also offer psychological testing and outpatient group therapy for adults, young adults and adolescents.

 If you feel “stuck” or your efforts at outpatient therapy aren’t helping, an outpatient assessment may be right for you.
 Our week-long assessment is one of the most comprehensive available anywhere.
 Our team, led by a psychiatrist, leads an intensive effort to uncover what your core issues are, and what’s preventing you from achieving the life you want.